 I knew at that moment that I was in deep water.
 I remember quickly asking God what I was doing there.
 I could tell that she believed very strongly in what she was saying, and I was not there to defend my book or to argue with her.
 So I told her again that I respected her view of the conversion process and fielded a few other questions challenging both my work and me personally.

 I did not argue but answered their questions honestly and with respect.
 I realized that this was their sincere belief and honest faith statement.
 After about twenty minutes of questioning, I stopped and said to them, “It seems to me that the ideas in my book do not resonate with your faith experience as a group, so perhaps I should leave now.
 I’m sorry that my visit did not turn out as you expected.”
 I felt tense, but relieved that I might be able to leave before the tension got worse.
-In truth, I was a bit afraid of them.
+In truth, I was a bit afraid

 For some reason, the leader invited me to stay and summarize the stages of faith described in my book.
 I knew I was on very shaky ground with this group by that time, but I went ahead with brief descriptions of the stages.